 Follow these tips and give the most memorable presentations.
-Find out how to prepare for your talk, what the message should (and should not) include, how to deal with your audience, how to design the best slides, and all in all, how to nail your next presentation.
+Find out how to prepare for your talk, what the message should (and should not) include, how to deal with your audience, how to design the best slides and, all in all, how to nail your next presentation.
 And don't forget to check out our podcast episode on delivering engaging presentations!

 If you arrive early, explore the room, check the lighting, noise, and all the tools you might need, like a projector or a microphone.
 You also need to feel comfortable in your clothes; wear something that feels good and allows you to be yourself.
 Every element plays a role, and the more aware you are of this, the more effective your talk will be as a whole.

-Smiling shows confidence, but not only that, it also releases endorphins, which makes you feel good and it calms your anxiety, helping you feel more relaxed and prepared to speak in front of an audience.
-Just don’t over do it, make it look natural!
+Smiling shows confidence, but not only that –it also releases endorphins, which make you feel good and will calms your anxiety.
+Smiling will help you feel more relaxed and prepared to speak in front of an audience.
+Just don’t overdo it.
+Make it look natural!

 - Lower, deeper voices are associated with power and authority.